itaifrenkel/cosmo-design/README.md

 Resource
 --------
-A resource is the smallest defining element of a service.
-A resource state can be monitored (availability), metered(usage) and associated with a tenant (user quota/ permissions).
+A resource is the smallest building block that can be monitored for state (availability), metered(usage) and associated with a tenant (user quota/ permissions).

 Two resources could have a hosted_by relationship, for better correlation of availability monitoring.